PowerSheetco/rss-reader-upwork/privacy-policy.md

 * Your payment method information

 You can access and modify any piece of information except email in the customer portal: https://stripe.powersheet.co/p/login/00g9Bi8qP9N84BGaEE
-To edit the PowerSheet email please refer to [manual](https://powersheet.co/rss-reader-upwork/manual#i-want-to-change-the-email-i-am-sending-from)
+On how to edit your PowerSheet email please refer to the [manual](https://powersheet.co/rss-reader-upwork/manual#i-want-to-change-the-email-i-am-sending-from)